-If you were recently injured at work, you’re probably wondering what kind of information your workmans comp attorney is going to need in order to represent you.
+If you were recently injured at work, you’re probably wondering what kind of information your workmans comp lawyer is going to need in order to represent you.
 Will they need your entire medical file to review?
 What should you bring to the initial consultation?
 We know it can be a little stressful, but we’re here to help.
 The good news is that legal consults are free if you’ve been injured at work.
-In fact, no workmans comp attorney is allowed to bill you for this service.
+In fact, no workmans comp lawyer is allowed to bill you for this service.
 But back to what you should bring.
 Let’s do a quick review so you feel more prepared.

 List of Contents

 What to Bring to a Consult if You Were Injured at Work

 The more information you can provide about your workplace injury, the better.
 Your attorney will want to review everything at your initial meeting to gain a better understanding of your case, including its overall strengths and weaknesses.
 This information will also help them determine if you have a valid claim.
 The following is a list of materials your attorney needs:

 - A detailed account of how you were injured at work;

 - The name and contact information for the supervisor you reported your injury to, including the date and the written notice you provided;